Moving in Spain

 • What is it?
 This is the number that identifies a company as an employer within the social security system.
 It is the code under which the company pays social security contributions for its employees.
 You don't apply for this, but you will see it on your employment contract and on your monthly payslip (nómina).

-Living with Your Spanish ID - Renewals, FAQs, and Pro-Tips
+Living with your Spanish ID: Renewals, FAQs, and tips

-You’ve navigated the appointments, conquered the paperwork, and finally have your TIE card or Green Certificate in hand.
+You’ve navigated the appointments, went through the paperwork, and finally have your TIE card or Green Certificate in hand.
 Congratulations!
 This is a huge milestone.
 But your relationship with the Spanish bureaucracy doesn't end here.

 Let's dive a bit on what you'll go through.